Tourist visas have the opportunity to modify their status through legal channels and continue in the United States without any difficulties.

 This is an action that doesn’t result in bodily injury or any physical pain.
 The action, however, makes the victim feel disrespected or insecure.
 For instance; touching a dating partner in a sexually provocative manner is considered a domestic assault.
 Recklessness, intentionally or knowingly can be considered as domestic assault.

 If you’re found guilty of domestic violence in Texas, the following legal actions will be taken against you;

-- First-degree felony; this is a charge given for those found guilty of severe domestic violence cases.
+First-degree felony; this is a charge given to those found guilty of severe domestic violence cases.
 The charges go between 5 to 99 years in prison with up to $10,000 charges.

-- Second-degree felony; this involves a period of two to 20-year imprisonment an a $10,000 fine
+Second-degree felony; this involves a period of two to 20-year imprisonment and a $10,000 fine

 Legal Representation For Domestic Violence in Texas